maxik-art/ai-website-with-assistant/README.md

-# AI Website with Assistant (OpenAI v1.x, No Proxies)
+# AI Website with Assistant (OpenAI v1.x, Proxies Removed)

 This is a Flask app combining a static frontend with an AI backend using OpenAI's API (v1.x).